stanford-rc/bookstack/README.md

 * `BOOKSTACK_SECRET_DB_ROOT_PASSWORD`: This is the path to the file containing the MariaDB root password.

+* `BOOKSTACK_SECRET_RESTIC_PASSWORD`: This is the path to the file containing the password of the Restic repository.
+The Restic repository contains all of the backup data, and is encrypted using this password.
+If you lose or change this password, all backups will be lost!

+* `BOOKSTACK_SECRET_RESTIC_GOOGLE_CREDENTIALS`: This is the path to the JSON file containing credentials for a Google Cloud service account.
+This, combined with the Project ID and bucket name, will be used to store backups via Restic.

+* `GOOGLE_PROJECT_ID`: As above, from `GOOGLE_PROJECT_ID`.

+* `GOOGLE_RESTIC_BUCKET`: As above, from `GOOGLE_RESTIC_BUCKET`.

 * `MAIL_HOST`: The SMTP server that receives email.
 It must support TLS.

 * `MAIL_PORT`: The port to use for SMTP.